 Monday May 7, 2012

-Have you ever wondered whether there is actually a difference between Software Testing and Software Quality Assurance?
+Software Testing and Software Quality Assurance - Have you ever wondered whether there is actually a difference between both of these?
 Are these just two names to the same concept?
 Well, this blog attempts to answer your question and help you understand whether these two are synonyms, or actually indicate different areas in the area of quality.

 Software Quality Assurance is a systematic and planned approach to identifying, defining and modifying set of processes that can help one attain an error-free end product.
 Now that the processes are in place, implementing these processes and making them a reality to deliver an error-free end product is what testing is about.

 While Software Quality Assurance talks about creating and implementing methods and procedures to improve the overall development cycle; software testing concentrates on verifying and validating the product to discover bugs and locate defects.

 There is this distinct difference between quality assurance and testing which one needs to understand.
 Executing test cases and raising defects does not mean quality assurance is in place.
 It just means that testing is being done and attempts are being made to discover and fix as many bugs as possible in the product.

 For Quality Assurance to become a part of the project, standards that the project will follow to deliver a high quality product need to be defined.
 Proper metrics must be defined to measure the quality of processes that will be followed by the project members to develop the product.